Education and training

 Winter semester, annual.
 Course Coordinator: Dr Arnaud Evrard, Dr Guillaume Habert

 This program consists of five modules, each lasting one week and spread over one semester.
-The modules cover the essential knowledge of the use of earth-based, bio-based and reused building materials, from the extraction of raw materials, through the construction site and the operation of the building, to the end of the use of the building materials.
+The modules cover the essential knowledge of the use of earth, bio-based and recycled building materials, from the extraction of raw materials to the construction site, the operation of the building and the end of use of the building materials.
 'Module 4 : Re-valuing the building stock' refers specifically to reuse in construction.

 CAS Preservation